-Option One

-Hyondak is sincere in her beliefs and does not care how her followers behave.
+If you and your players enjoy tactical play, you can devise more elaborate rules and run the game with miniatures as the main entertainment for a gaming session.
+Alternatively, you can resolve crucial moments of the game with appropriate Skill Tests and quickly describe the rest.
+Option One: Hyondak is a non-adept windling philosopher, sincere in her beliefs and not caring on how her followers behave.
 It makes no difference to her whether they are committed to the Mirage, young twits being rude to their parents, or professional killers.
 She truly believes that morality is an illusion and that others should know this regrettable truth.
 She accepts donations from her followers to maintain a modest lifestyle while she works on a manifesto describing her philosophy.
 In private, Hyondak is a silly, easily distracted creature.
 She enjoys flattery, fine foods, and the attentions of attractive male windlings.
 She is truly amoral; she has absolutely no conscience, but also bears no malice toward others.